 - Children and youth.
 There will be changes to what activities we can offer, and how we organise them.
 Key points are here.

-One of the changes we were about to make, before lockdown, was to designate some toilets for children-only use only during church services.
-This is seen as Safeguarding best practice, where possible, and as we have lots of toilets at TKC, it is easy for us to do that.
+We designate some toilets for children-only use only during church services.
+This is Safeguarding best practice, where possible, and as we have lots of toilets at TKC, it is easy for us to do that.

 The Atrium toilets are now only for adults.
 No under-18s should use these toilets without an accompanying parent/guardian.